hbctraining/reproducibility-tools/lessons/04_GitHub_desktop.md

     <img src="../img/2.GHD_modified_files.png" width="800" align="center">
 </p>

 If you click on these files, you can review the changes you've made.
 For text-based files, anything highlighted in green is being added to the file, while anything highlighted in red is being removed from the pre-existing file.
 Anything unchanged will not be highlighted.
-Right now, all of our files are new, so everything is highlighted in green.

 As before, this is GitHub Desktop's way of **adding**/**staging** these changes, but they haven't yet been recorded in an official `snapshot` of your repository.
 To **commit** these changes to your repository and make an official record of them, you'll need to add a summary and click `Commit to main`, just as we did before.